7 Benefits of leaf mold:

-For a small amount of leaf mold, you can use a medium to a large plastic pot or a garbage bag or black plastic bag.
+For a small amount of leaf mold, you can use a medium to a large plastic pot or a garbage bag, or a black plastic bag.

-Besides, if you live in a dry weather condition you need to check the moisture level of the pile once a month and provide some water if needed.
-A little bit turning the leaves will boost up the making process.
+Besides, if you live in dry weather conditions, you need to check the moisture level of the pile once a month and provide some water if needed.
+A little bit of turning the leaves will boost up the making process.

-On the other hand, if you use a garbage bag or black plastic bag put the leaves into the bag, provide some water to moisten them and tie up.
-Create some hole on the side of the bag for aeration.
-For containers do the same process and make some hole on the side of the container.
+On the other hand, if you use a garbage bag or black plastic bag, put the leaves into the bag, provide some water to moisten them, and tie them up.
+Create some holes on the side of the bag for aeration.
+For containers, do the same process and make some holes in the side of the container.

 # How to make leaf mold faster

-Two years waiting for getting leaf mold seems like a long time for any gardeners who want them badly.
-If you want them quicker then consider the following things before the start.
+Two years waiting to get leaf mold seems like a long time for any gardeners who want them badly.
+If you want them quicker, then consider the following things before the start.

-Good quality leaves break down earlier than bad quality leaves.
-Leaves have higher in calcium and nitrogen and lower in lignin and waxy coating typically considered good leaves for making leaf mold.
+Good-quality leaves break down earlier than bad-quality leaves.
+Leaves have higher calcium and nitrogen and lower lignin and waxy coating, typically considered good leaves for making leaf mold.

 The best practice is to add both types of leaves and shred them like a mixed salad.

 Shredding leaves can quicken the process of making leaf mold.
-You can easily shred leaves using leaf shredder, leaf mulcher or running a mower over the leaves.
+You can easily shred leaves using a leaf shredder, leaf mulcher, or running a mower over the leaves.

 Pile the leaves under shade to keep them moist longer.
 Moreover, water them a little once a month to continue the moisture condition.

 Keep in mind, don’t let them wet by overwatering.
-For better result use cooking water or rainwater.
+For better results, use cooking water or rainwater.